gchq/sleeper/docs/05-ingest.md

 sleeper.default.bulk.import.emr.release.label=emr-6.10.0 # The EMR release label to be used when creating an EMR cluster for bulk importing data using Spark running on EMR.
-This default can be overridden by a table property or by a property in the bulk import job specification. sleeper.default.bulk.import.emr.master.x86.instance.types=m5.xlarge # The EC2 x86_64 instance types to be used for the master node of the EMR cluster. sleeper.default.bulk.import.emr.executor.x86.instance.types=m5.4xlarge # The EC2 x86_64 instance types to be used for the executor nodes of the EMR cluster. sleeper.default.bulk.import.emr.executor.initial.instances=2 # The initial number of EC2 instances to be used as executors in the EMR cluster. sleeper.default.bulk.import.emr.executor.max.instances=10 # The maximum number of EC2 instances to be used as executors in the EMR cluster.
+This default can be overridden by a table property or by a property in the bulk import job specification. sleeper.default.bulk.import.emr.master.x86.instance.types=m5.xlarge # The EC2 x86_64 instance types to be used for the master node of the EMR cluster. sleeper.default.bulk.import.emr.executor.x86.instance.types=m5.4xlarge # The EC2 x86_64 instance types to be used for the executor nodes of the EMR cluster. sleeper.default.bulk.import.emr.executor.initial.instances=2 # The initial number of capacity units to provision as EC2 instances for executors in the EMR cluster. sleeper.default.bulk.import.emr.executor.max.instances=10 # The maximum number of capacity units to provision as EC2 instances for executors in the EMR cluster.
 ```

 The following options can be specified in the table properties.
 For jobs importing data to a particular table these values